volkszaehler/app-android/README.md

 English:
-## VolkszaehlerApp for Android, Version 0.9.1
+## VolkszaehlerApp for Android, Version 0.9.2
 ---

 Features:

 - Download of Channel Information and Display of recent Values
 - Shows Details for all Channels
+- Shows Values in TableView
 - Shows Charts for every Channel, supports Zoom, (Touch and Move)
 - Shows Charts of Groups, it is possible to add further graphs (use "Long Touch" in chart screen)
 - Supports Basic Authentication und HTTPS, **_BUT the certificate is not really checked_**, the app accepts also invalid or Man-in-the-Middle certificates